 Because the material is stabilised some minor adjustments may be required to the Forward Scatter (FSc) and Side Scatter (SSc) Photo Multiplier Tube (PMT) voltages.
 This is normal and does not affect the staining characteristics.
 Owing to the stabilisation process, the cells are not viable.
 UK NEQAS LI therefore recommends that viability dyes are either not used or, if used, all cells are included in the viable cells gate.
 In addition, the stabilisation process allows for haemoglobin to leach out of the red blood cells.
 As a result of this the samples may have a haemolysed appearance.
 This is normal and the samples can be tested.

 Do not be concerned if the haematology profile on these samples does not give a valid differential.
 This is due to the stabilisation process.
 These samples have been developed to give the optimum performance using “flow cytometric” assays and have been used in these EQA programmes for over fifteen years.

-Educational Electronic Trials will continue to operate as educational exercises alongside existing flow EQA/PT programmes to determine interpersonal differences between laboratory scientists when analysing standardised anonymised data files to help develop and support individual competencies in the analysis of acquired data.
+Further to the above, Educational Electronic Trials will continue to operate in other flow cytometry programmes as educational exercises alongside the existing EQA/PT programmes to determine interpersonal differences between laboratory scientists when analysing standardised anonymised data files to help develop and support individual competencies in the analysis of acquired data.
 The programmes which will offer an Educational Electronic trial are as follows: